akhi-543/Release-1/README.md

 - For Electron changes, ensure IPC handlers are secure and context-isolation is enabled.

 ## Troubleshooting
-- If hotkey doesn't register, check global shortcut conflicts on your OS and update the hotkey in Settings or from `electron-store` defaults.
+- If hotkey doesn't register, check global shortcut conflicts on your OS and update the hotkey in Settings.
-- If file dialogs or path operations fail, confirm the app has necessary permissions and the path exists.
+- If file dialogs fail, confirm the app has necessary permissions.

 ## License
 Include a license file if you plan to open-source this project.
-By default, none is provided in this repo.

----

-If you want, I can:
-- Add this README to the repo (I already created it at `README.md`).
-- Add example screenshots and a short GIF of the overlay in use.
-- Add packaging specifics for macOS / Linux.